Therapy Fatigue vs. Therapy Burnout | Understanding the Differences

 Addressing therapy fatigue or burnout requires patience and seeking support when needed.
 Embrace the evolving nature of your therapeutic journey, adapting your goals and approach to your current needs.
 By staying attuned to your emotional health, you can continue moving forward with resilience and renewed purpose.

 At Space Between Counseling Services (SBCS), we're a team of diverse therapists passionate about enriching your mental health through insightful articles.
-Licensed across MD, VA, NM, DE, and FL, we blend expertise in anxiety, depression, trauma, and more, striving for inclusivity in every piece we write.
+Licensed across MD, VA, NM, DE, DC (District of Columbia), and FL, we blend expertise in anxiety, depression, trauma, and more, striving for inclusivity in every piece we write.

 Our collective voice aims to guide, educate, and support you through modern life's complexities.